hasura/graphql-data-specification/spec.md

 ## Data Model

-This section provides a high-level description of the Hasura Data Model (HDM): the abstract data model which forms the basis for the GraphQL API.
-The central concepts in the HDM are entities, relationships and permissions.
+This section provides a high-level description of the Entity Data Model (EDM): the abstract data model which forms the basis for the GraphQL API.
+The central concepts in the EDM are EntityStores, Relationships and Permissions.

-### Entity
+### EntityStore

-An 'entity' is where data is typically stored, modified and retrived from a database.
-On relational databases, 'tables' and table like objects such as views and materialized views are entities, on a document database such as Mongo, 'collections' would be considered as entities.
-Currently as the spec focuses only on relational databases, the terms 'entities' and 'tables' are used interchangeably but this could change in future versions.
+An 'EntityStore' is where data is typically stored, modified and retrived from a database.
+On relational databases, 'tables' and table like objects such as views and materialized views are EntityStores, on a document database such as Mongo, 'collections' would be considered as EntityStores.
+Currently as the spec focuses only on relational databases, the terms 'EntityStores' and 'tables' are used interchangeably but this could change in future versions.

-We'll assume the following schema for the rest of the sections:
+An 'Entity' is logical unit of data stored in an 'EntityStore'.
+On EntityStores such as tables, a 'row' is an entity and in an 'EntityStore' such as a MongoDB collection, a 'document' is an entity. database

 ```sql
 create table artists (